Phase Zero - Starting Your Digital Transformation Journey

 Phase Zero

 As digital HR technologies like SAP SuccessFactors, Workday and Oracle HCM continue to evolve at unprecedented rates, so too do the organizational demands needed to leverage those enhanced capabilities across the employee lifecycle.
 Digital HR program teams must continually evolve their digital capability and capacity to deliver and sustain better solutions and business value.
-Most changes will be small and incremental.
+Many changes will be small and incremental.
 Others will require more extensive, complex and transformative programming.
-Phase Zero planning is a disciplined approach to pre-implementation planning for complex digital transformation initiatives.
-Examples of transformational business challenges that are best addressed through Phase Zero planning:
+Phase Zero planning is about taking a disciplined approach to program and pre-implementation planning for complex digital transformation initiatives.
+Programs focus on delivering business value by managing multiple related projects in a coordinated manner - generally over multiple phases and several years.
+Pre-implementations focus on the preparatory activities needed for an upcoming program phase.

 Launching a greenfield on-premise-to-cloud transformation program (e.g., SAP HCM to SuccessFactors)